20 Hard Truths About Penis Size

 18. Anxiety about penis size is not correlated with actual size.

 A 2013 study published in The Journal of Sexual Medicine found even men who were average or above-average expressed feelings of inadequacy and self-consciousness when it came to their member.
 Penis anxiety was highest among gay, bisexual, and older men.
 It’s believed the prevalence of penis shame among gay and bisexual men could be attributed to the opportunities to compare body parts.
 In older men, that anxiety can be traced to the fact that…

 It may be that case that, as you get older, your penis and testicles will become slightly smaller as you age.
 Blame it on the buildup of fatty deposits in your arteries reducing blood flow to your penis.
 This can cause withering of the muscle cells in the spongy tubes of erectile tissue inside your penis.
 But there’s more.
 Over time, scarring from repeated small injuries to your penis during sex or sports activities can cause scar tissue to build up.
 The buildup takes place in the formerly supple sheath that surrounds the spongy erectile tissues in your penis and may reduce the overall size and limit the size of erections.

 20. A large penis wasn’t always desirable.

 There’s a reason that statues of the great men of antiquity sport modest knobs.
 Large penises in ancient Greek art and literature are associated with foolish, lustful men, while the ideal Greek man was rational, intellectual and authoritative.
-Don’t blow the sensual mood, the 12 Things Men Should Always Do After Sex is a must-read.
+And for more information on how to be great in bed, check out the 12 Things Men Should Always Do After Sex.